 Have you ever settled down for a quiet night, and your dog barrels through the room with a sudden burst of energy?
 How about their sudden need to run in circles after a bath?
 This strange behavior is known as dog zoomies and seems to affect most of our canine friends.

 This behavior is actually quite common, and usually, all dogs get the zoomies from time to time.
 So what are dog zoomies, and why do they happen?
-You might be surprised to learn that there are several reasons that may cause your pup to get a sudden burst of energy.
+You might be surprised to learn that several reasons may cause your pup to get a sudden burst of energy.

-While most dog owners find the zoomies adorable, there are others who would rather have a more calm pup.
-Let’s dive into the details of this peculiar behavior, and walk through how to stop them if it’s causing you to get frustrated with your pup!
+While most dog owners find the zoomies adorable, others would rather have a calmer pup.
+Let’s dive into the details of this peculiar behavior and walk through how to stop them if it’s causing you to get frustrated with your pup!

 What Are Dog Zoomies Anyways?

 The term zoomies refers to when our pups run around like madmen, but what does it mean?
 Zoomies, or Frenetic Random Activity Periods (FRAPs), are simply a dog’s way of releasing built-up energy in one frantic effort.
 With their tail slightly tucked and a rambunctious look in their eye, a dog will often run in circles until their heart’s content.